 Perhaps the answer to the demographic question is wrapped into growth and learning opportunities.
 Amusement parks are pretty much enjoyed at face value.
 You come in and get your fix.
 Once you are tall enough to ride, it doesn’t really change.
 The outdoors is an empty canvas.
 Your adventures are only limited by your skills, fitness, imagination and tolerance for misery.
+You might even have the chance to find your Zen place.
 Maybe kids outgrow the simple thrills without finding a replacement.
 Maybe they find the wrong replacements.
 Maybe a few kids are lucky enough to be exposed to the outdoors and continue the journey.

 Kids aren’t the only ones who need exposure to the outdoors.
 One of my favorite parts of being outside is teaching my craft to apprentices or learning from a master.
 The give and take of information and underlying friendship, trust, and teamwork is hard to come by in the modern world.
 Some of the best conversations I have ever had have been around a campfire after living through another wild adventure.
 Teamwork at the amusement park is usually nothing more than a buddy to hang with while waiting for your paid help to work your safety gear.